ctools/ctools/doc/source/user_manual/iact_analysis/analysis.rst

   Number of energy bins [20] 30
   Output exposure cube file [expcube.fits]

-Create psf cube
+Create PSF cube
 ^^^^^^^^^^^^^^^
 As a next step for the binned analysis, a cube containing the point spread function (PSF) must be computed.
-Since the PSF cannot be stored by one single parameter, The PSF cube computed by :ref:`ctpsfcube` has a fourth dimension.
+Since the PSF cannot be stored by one single parameter, the PSF cube computed by :ref:`ctpsfcube` has a fourth dimension.
-In each bin of the cube, the PSF ist stored as a function of offset from source.
+In each bin of the cube, the PSF is stored as a function of offset from source.
 The granularity of the PSF histogram is determined by the hidden parameter ``anumbins`` (default: 200).
-Therefore, when passing the event cube ot adopt the sky binning for the PSF cube, the resulting FITS file can become quite large due to the fourth dimension.
+Therefore, when passing the event cube to adopt the sky binning for the PSF cube, the resulting FITS file can become quite large due to the fourth dimension.
 Usually in IACT analysis, the PSF doesn't change too dramatically across the field of view.
 Therefore the user can think about reducing the spatial binning of the PSF cube: